 Local context.
 A local context is an ordered list of local declarations of names which we call variables.
 The declaration of some variable x is either a local assumption, written x:T (T is a type) or a local definition, written x:=t:T. We use brackets to write local contexts.
 A typical example is [x:T;y:=u:U;z:V].
 Notice that the variables declared in a local context must be distinct.
-If $\Gamma$ declares some x, we write $x\in\Gamma$ .
-By writing $(x:T)\in\Gamma$ we mean that either x:T is an assumption in $\Gamma$ or that there exists some t such that t:=t:T is a definition in t.
+If Γ declares some x, we write $x\in\Gamma$.
+By writing $(x:T)\in\Gamma$ we mean that either x:T is an assumption in Γ or that there exists some t such that t:=t:T is a definition in t.
 If t defines some t:=t:T, we also write t is an assumption t is a definition in t.
-If t denotes the local context t enriched with the local assumption t is t in local parameter, the t is t in local context t enriched with the local definition t in t in t in local definition t in t in assumption c:T. Similarly, E;c:=t:T denotes the global environment E enriched with the global definition (c:=t:T).
+If t denotes the local context t enriched with the local assumption t is t in local local context t enriched with the local definition t is t in local local context t in local local context t in local local context t is an ordered list of local loc assumption c:T. Similarly, E;c:=t:T denotes the global environment E enriched with the global definition (c:=t:T).